SS Dorrigo camping area

 - Wheelchair access (may require assistance)

 - Dogs permitted (on leash)

 Set up camp with ocean views of Double Island Point, or seek out a more sheltered patch among the red ash and sheoaks.
 From here you can fish, walk and drive in the surrounding recreation area and marine park.

-Camping area features: Open camping area behind the foredunes.
+Camping area features: Open camping area within the fenced area behind the foredunes.
 No formally defined sites.

 - Casurina equisetifolia provide dappled shade in some areas.

 - It is only a short walk to the surf beach or to the more sheltered Pelican Bay.

 - Some camp sites provide views across the ocean towards Double Island Point.